BIOESTHETIC DENTISTRY AN OVERVIEW

 Bioesthetic dentistry takes the whole oral system into consideration when looking for solutions to complex dental concerns.
 Patients with occlusion (bite problems) or TMD symptoms often require advanced splint therapy in combination with other treatments.

 Dr. Overholtzer offers jaw stabilization training using custom fit MAGO splints.
 Patients wear the splint daily to help retrain the jaw.
-As the face and jaw begin to realign, patients notice diminishing symptoms of TMJ.
+As the face and jaw begin to realign, patients notice diminishing symptoms of TMD.